The City Symphony, whose roots go back to the every day images recorded by Auguste and Louis Lumière in the 1890's, came into being with

 The students will record the many "behind the scenes" activities that go on between the time that their breakfasts are delivered in the wee hours of the morning and the late night PTO meetings that go on long after they have gone home.
 They will see that these activities come together as do the movements in a symphony, to give them a quality education.

-(Recommended for Video Production, Social Studies, Art and Music, grades 7-8.)
+(Developed for Video Production, grades 7-8; recommended for Video Production, Social Studies, Art, and Music, grades 7-8)